Brodie helmet: Interwar and World War II

-From 1936, the Mark I Brodie helmet was fitted with an improved liner and an elasticated, sprung webbing chin strap.
+From 1936, the Mark I helmet was fitted with an improved liner and an elasticated, sprung webbing chin strap.
 This final variant served until late 1940, when it was superseded by the slightly modified Mk II, which served the British and Commonwealth forces throughout World War II.
 British paratroopers and airborne forces used the Helmet Steel Airborne Troop.

 Several Commonwealth nations, such as Australia, New Zealand, Canada and South Africa, produced local versions of the Mk II, which can be distinguished from those made in Britain.

 During this period, the helmet was also used by the police, the fire brigade and ARP wardens in Britain.
 The helmets for the ARP wardens came in two principal variants, black with a white "W" for wardens and white with a black "W" for senior ranks (additional black stripes denoted seniority within the warden service); however numerous different patterns were used.
 A civilian pattern was also available for private purchase, known as the Zuckerman helmet, which was a little deeper but made from ordinary mild steel.

 The Norwegian Army adopted the Mark I helmet in 1915, eventually importing a total of 10,000 examples.
 Some of the imported helmets had a helmet plate with the Norwegian coat of arms affixed to the front.
 The Mark I remained in Norwegian service throughout the interwar period, alongside Swedish helmets acquired in the 1930s.
 The helmets were among the equipment issued to Norwegian forces in World War II, seeing service in the 1940 Norwegian Campaign against invading German forces.
 In the first post-war years, the Mark I helmet remained in service with the Norwegian Army, alongside the American M1 helmet, Swedish helmets, and Stahlhelms left behind by the capitulated German occupation forces.

 In 1944, the British supplemented it with a significantly modified design, known as the Mk III "Turtle" helmet.

 The U.S. Army used the basic Brodie-patterned M1917 helmet until 1942 with some modifications, which included a totally new liner and canvas chin strap.
 It was finally superseded by the M1 helmet in 1942 and passed down to civil defence.

 The helmet was the inspiration for the name of the Memorable Order of Tin Hats (or the MOTH), a brotherhood of ex-front-line soldiers founded in 1927 by Charles Evenden.